janlelis/idiosyncratic-ruby.com/source/posts/2-ruby-string-magic.html.md

 date: 2015-05-02
 tags: strings, regex, syntax, stdlib
 commit: cee4bd8f81fa108aecc5b01734572fd3e69dcff4
-meta:
-- name: "twitter:dnt"
-  content: "on"
-- name: "twitter:widgets:link-color"
-  content: "#770000"
 ---

 Ruby strings are powerful.
 You could say, Ruby is build around manipulating strings.
-There are tons of ways how to work with strings and as of Ruby 2.2.2, `String` offers 116 instance methods.
+There are tons of ways how to work with strings and as of Ruby 2.6.0 `String` offers 119 instance methods.
 Knowing them well can save you a lot of time.

 ARTICLE